-Earlier records for the species, now thought to be lost, also exist for hectads NS32 & NS43.
+The Grid reference given for the Nobel site, Ardeer record is a central one for a population that straddles the hectad boundary into NS23 to the west.
+Earlier records for the species, now thought to be lost, also exist for hectads NS24 (in the Dubbs Quarry area), NS32 & NS43.